reiggrau/websocket-connect4/README.md

 NOTE: You must restart the WebSocket server when you make changes
 ```

 Try connecting and disconnecting the interactive client again.
-The ConnectionClosedOK exception doesn’t appear anymore.
+The ConnectionClosedOK exception doesn't appear anymore.

 This pattern is so common that websockets provides a shortcut for iterating over messages received on the connection until the client disconnects: